2 brothers arrested, stepbrother sought in Slidell burglaries

 48-year old William Lockard Jr. and 46-year-old Maurice “Mafia Bay Loc” Lockard have both been arrested and booked on multiple felony charges.

-Deputies continue to search for their stepbrother, 46-year-old Terell “T” Jackson.
+Deputies continue to search for their stepbrother, 32-year-old Terell “T” Jackson.

 Investigators say that the tree men are responsible for at least 23 residential burglaries that occurred in the unincorporated areas of east St. Tammany Parish.
 Those burglaries date back to early 2019 and continued through the year.